 They both link to exactly the same web page: information about Original Version Cinemas in Barcelona, but the shortened URL is obviously the more elegant.

-An additional solution would be to customize the URL so that it said something to identify it but this option doesn’t usually come free.
+An additional solution would be to customize the URL so that it said something to identify it but this option doesn’t usually come free when using link shorteners.

 Add an Image or Video

-One potential drawback of using a URL shortener is that the shortened link does not indicate what the URL refers to.
+One potential drawback of using a URL shortener is that a shortened link may not indicate what a URL refers to.
 In most cases, especially if there is additional text, this isn’t an issue.
 A good way to ensure that others have some idea of where a URL will take them is to add an image or video.
 Let’s use our Bitly shortened link for Original Version Cinemas in Barcelona that we created above:

 Adding an image or a video clarifies what the link is for, but more than that, an image will make your link far more appealing.
-Choose the correct image, and people will be far more likely to click the link, which is what we want.
+Choose the correct image, and people will be far more likely to click the link.

-We hope you find the information in this tutorial useful, and we’d definitely like to hear about any other ideas people have.
-If you do use anything learned here, let us know by sharing with the Popplet community on Twitter, and on our Facebook page.
+We hope you have found the information in this tutorial useful, and we’d definitely like to hear about any other ideas on this subject.
+Let us know how you’re ding by sharing with the Popplet community on Twitter, and on our Facebook page.

 Popplet is available on the web, and you will receive 10 Popplet boards free when you sign up – more than enough to get you started.
 There are also two iOS versions of the Popplet app for the iPad and iPhone: Popplet Lite, which is free; and the full version of the Popplet app, which has many features and syncs across all of your iOS devices and with your web account.